The Municipal Art Society of New York

 Summary

 Since 1875, MAS has been the leading voice for a livable New York City.
 As their Digital Communications Manager, I integrated a new CRM system and served 7 departments across web, email, and social media.
 Weekly tasks included project management, content planning, copywriting, UX design, programming, testing, and documentation.
 My strategy was to improve the customer experience and production throughput.
-I accomplished this through ongoing systems analysis, continuous UX improvements, consolidating distribution channels, streamlining workflows, and training staff.
+I accomplished this through ongoing systems analysis, continuous UX improvements, consolidating distribution channels, streamlining workflows, writing documentation, and training staff.

 Media